YoungBoy Never Broke Again: 2018–2019: Until Death Call My Name and AI YoungBoy 2

 By January 2019, Gaulden was on YouTube's Top Music Artists list in the United States for the previous 101 weeks, which made him the most-watched musician across all genres.
 This was mainly due in part to his consistency of releasing music regularly and exclusively on YouTube.
-He was also the 9th best selling artist on the 2019 Billboard Mid-Year Charts and was seventh in the top ten artists ranked by on-demand audio streams without dropping a project in the first six months of 2019.
+He was also the ninth best-selling artist on the 2019 Billboard Mid-Year Charts and was seventh in the top ten artists ranked by on-demand audio streams without releasing a project in the first six months of 2019.
 Gaulden was sentenced to 14 months on house arrest following a probation violation earlier in 2019.
 Due to the house arrest, he was unable to record music from anywhere besides his house.
 On September 25, 2019, Gaulden released the "aptly titled" single "House Arrest Tingz".
 On October 4, 2019, Gaulden released the song "Bandit", with rapper Juice WRLD, released as the final new song by Juice WRLD as a lead artist before his death.
-The song reached number 10 on the US Billboard Hot 100, becoming NBA Youngboy's highest charting single.
+The song reached number 10 on the US Billboard Hot 100, becoming Gaulden's highest-charting single.

 On October 10, 2019, Gaulden released his mixtape AI YoungBoy 2, and debuted at number one on the US Billboard 200.
 The mixtape is a sequel to his 2017 breakout AI Youngboy and features 18 songs, including the previously released song "Slime Mentality".
-Gaulden was able to get his first number one album on the Billboard 200 because the album had accumulated 144.7 million on-demand audio streams during its first week, becoming one of the top ten biggest streaming debuts of 2019.
+The album earned 110,000 album-equivalent units (including 3,000 pure sales), accumulating a total of 144.7 million on-demand audio streams in its first week, becoming one of the top ten biggest streaming debuts of 2019.